imagej/imagej.github.io/_pages/libs/imglib2/matlab.md

     >> K = reshape(J, size(X'));
     >> imshow(K')

-But of course, there is a [MATLAB](/scripting/matlab) function that does all of this for you, and that you can also find in the scripts folder of your Fiji installation: {% include github repo='fiji' path='scripts/copytoMatlab.m' label='copytoMatlab' %}.
+But of course, there is a [MATLAB](/scripting/matlab) function that does all of this for you, and that you can also find in the scripts folder of your Fiji installation: {% include github repo='fiji' branch='master' path='scripts/copytoMatlab.m' label='copytoMatlab' %}.

 ## MATLAB arrays are not shared